tensorflow/tensorflow/tensorflow/lite/examples/android/app/README.md

      script will create these rules for you.
 Answer "Yes" when the script asks to automatically configure the `./WORKSPACE`.

-      - Make sure the `api_level` in `WORKSPACE` is set to an SDK version that you have installed.
+      - Make sure the `api_level` in `WORKSPACE` is set to a SDK version that you have installed.
       - By default, Android Studio will install the SDK to `~/Android/Sdk` and the NDK to `~/Android/Sdk/ndk-bundle`.

 2. Build this demo app with Bazel.
 The demo needs C++11.
 We configure the fat_apk_cpu flag to package support for 4 hardware variants.
-You may replace it with --config=android_arm64 on a 64-bit device and --config=android_arm for 32-bit device:
+You may replace it with --config=android_arm64 on a 64-bit device and --config=android_arm for a 32-bit device:

   ```shell
   bazel build -c opt --cxxopt='--std=c++11' --fat_apk_cpu=x86,x86_64,arm64-v8a,armeabi-v7a \